dsccommunity/DscResource.Common/README.md

 ### `Set-PSModulePath`

-This is a wrapper to set environment variable PSModulePath in current session or machine wide.
+This is a wrapper to set environment variable PSModulePath in the current session or machine wide.

 #### Syntax